My best live lessons are ten minutes long.

 For a while.

-A golf pattern isn’t only about how you build a great motion; it also creates a pathway back when you run cold.
+A swing pattern doesn’t only build a motion.
+It gives you a way back when you run cold.

 Light & Advanced Tiers – affordable & Specific